p3l6/bag-notation/README.md

   - tempo: set the tunes tempo. should be an integer in bpm
   - rev: set a revision date or version, placed in the footer
     - note: only one revision is used globally per file.
 If more than one tune has revision field, only the first will be used, on all pages.
+  - newpage: force placing this tune on a new page
 - inline fields:
   - (h): harmony line. only valid at the very beginning of a line
     - this has a shorthand, which is a single `&` at the beginning of the line